ELF32bit/godot-mapper/README.md

 ### 4. Animated textures and material alternative textures.
 Generic textures are using complex naming pattern.<br>
+Unlike in the examples below, a consistent naming is required.<br>

 #### Animated texture with 3 frames, possibly followed by PBR suffix.
 * texture-0.png